Gourab-18/namaste-javascript-notes/notes/lecture-1.md

 * JS is a **synchronous**, **single-threaded** language
   * Synchronous:- One command at a time.
   * Single-threaded:- In a specific synchronous order.
+  * Whenever we have a JS program ,an execution context gets created.

 <hr>